-The Land Area of the World is 13,003 million ha.
-4,889 million ha are classified as 'agricultural area' by the FAO (this is 37.6% of the Land Area).
+The Land Area of the World is 13,000 million ha.

+4,900 million ha (37.6%) are classified as 'agricultural area' by the FAO.

 Society has caused tremendous changes in the land surface area of the planet https://ourworldindata.org > land-use